turingschool/front-end-curriculum/projects/module-1/rock-paper-scissors-solo-v2.md

      - `retrieveWinsFromStorage` - only necessary if you choose the localStorage extension
      - `takeTurn`
    * A `createGame` function that should return a game object containing:
      - Two `Player` objects (`player1` and `player2`)
      - A way to keep track of the data for the game board
      - A way to keep track of the selected game type
-     - A way to check the game's board data for win conditions
+   * A separate function to check the game's board data for win conditions
-     - A way to detect when a game is a draw (no one has won)
+   * A separate function to detect when a game is a draw (no one has won)
-     - A way to reset the game's board to begin a new game
+   * A separate function to reset the game's board to begin a new game

 ### Data Model